 This advanced undergraduate level course will focus on the biology underlying the major global change issues that our civilisation currently faces (e.g. land-use change including deforestation, biodiversity loss, invasive species, climate change, nitrogen pollution, antibiotic resistance).
 Strong emphasis will be placed on specifically highlighting the interconnections across all hierarchical organisational levels in Biology - from molecule all the way up to biosphere.
 The course will specifically address the following questions – What can Biology tell us about the patterns and mechanisms that have led our civilisation to its current environmental predicament?
 In what ways do these biology-based insights influence our perspectives on the future?

 Biology 416: Terrestrial Ecosystems

-Advanced undergraduate-level course in the Dept. of Biology (Next scheduled for Winter 2022)
+Advanced undergraduate-level course in the Dept. of Biology (Next scheduled for Fall 2023)